Josh129-svg/Dolby-Atmos-RC1-Ryuki-Mod-Magisk-Module/README.md

 - Reboot

 ## Optional
+- If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
+  Run at Terminal Emulator before flash:
+  - su
+  - setprop dolby.force.permissive 1
 - If using multiple audio mods, use one of these bellow, don't use both:
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)